zendframework/zf2-documentation/docs/languages/en/modules/zend.service-manager.delegator-factories.rst

        public function createDelegatorWithName(ServiceLocatorInterface $serviceLocator, $name, $requestedName, $callback);
    }

-The parameters passed to the ``DelegatorFactoryInterface#createDelegatorWithName`` factory are following:
+The parameters passed to the ``DelegatorFactoryInterface#createDelegatorWithName`` factory are the following:

  - ``$serviceLocator`` is the service locator that is used while creating the delegator for the requested service